Best Student Cities in the USA 2026: Where to Study and Why

 Which city is best for political science students?

-Washington, DC is the clear choice, with Georgetown, GW, American University, and direct access to Congress, the White House, think tanks, and international organizations.
+Washington, DC is the only choice.
+Georgetown, GW, American University, and direct access to Congress, the White House, think tanks, and international organizations (World Bank, IMF) make it uniquely positioned for this field.

 Do I need a car in US cities?